BotExperiences/Bot-Framework/README.md

 # Bot-Framework

-A node.js library for making your own chat bots.
+A node.js library for making your own chat bots (twitch only currently).
 The Bot class orchestrates the message handlers and sending messages across passed in Services.

+## Example

+See an [example bot](https://github.com/BotExperiences/Example-Bot) using this framework

 ## Setup

 Import the Bot to your app and configure it with Services and your chat client (tmi.js currently)

 ```ts